cstagnar-create/hello-world/README.md

 # hello-world
-Learning how to create a new repository in git-hub
+Learning how to create a new repository in GitHub Hello fellow GitHub newbies!

+Cristy here.